Charity Adams Earley

-Charity Adams Earley (5 December 1918 – 13 January 2002) was an American United States Army officer.
-She was the first African-American woman to be an officer in the Women's Army Auxiliary Corps (later WACS) and was the commanding officer of the first battalion of African-American women to serve overseas during World War II.
+Charity Adams Earley (née Adams; December 5, 1918 – January 13, 2002) was a United States Army officer.
+She was the first African-American woman to become an officer in the Women's Army Auxiliary Corps (later WACs) and was the commanding officer of the 6888th Central Postal Directory Battalion, which was made up of African-American women serving overseas during World War II.
 Adams was the highest-ranking African-American woman in the army by the completion of the war.

-The 6888th Central Postal Directory Battalion's motto was "No Mail, Low Morale."
-A monument honoring this unique group of women was dedicated at Fort Leavenworth, Kansas on November 30, 2018.
+A monument honoring her was dedicated at Fort Lee, Virginia, on November 30, 2018.
+In 2023, the base was renamed Fort Gregg-Adams in honor of Earley and Lieutenant General Arthur J. Gregg, becoming the first U.S. military base to bear the names of African Americans.
+The base was again renamed in 2025, following Donald Trump's campaign promise to restore the base's Confederate name.

+Adams is portrayed by Kerry Washington as a lead character in 2024 film The Six Triple Eight showing the experience of the 6888th Central Postal Directory Battalion during their service in Europe.